dywsjtu/apparate/EXPERIMENTS.md

 ## Reproducing Experiments

-First, cd into the apparate-ae directory with the source code: `cd apparate-ae`.
+First, cd into the apparate directory with the source code: `cd apparate`.

 To reproduce the CV main results in Fig. 12 and 13, run `python run_cv.py` (takes ~10-30 minutes on a 32-core CPU).
 To reproduce the NLP main results in Fig. 14, run `python run_nlp.py` (takes ~xxx minutes on a 32-core CPU).